pkt-cash/pkt-docs/docs/PKT_FAQ.md

 20% of each mined block goes to the Network Steward wallet, which funds R&D of the ecosystem

 + **What are the applications and software currently being explored?**
-> A free to use VPN service is called AnodeVPN will be launched in 2021, and users can pay for their VPN speed with PKT Cash.
+> A free to use VPN service called AnodeVPN will be launched in 2021, and users can pay for their VPN speed with PKT Cash.
 Internet bandwidth sharing and mesh networking are also currently in the stages of development.

 + **Who stands to benefit the most from growth and adaption?**
 > The early miners and adopters of PKT will benefit greatly.
 PKT also benefits everybody because it will lead to a lower cost and highly competitive internet service ecosystem.

 + **What is the Network Steward?**
 > The Network Steward is part of the consensus rules of the PKT blockchain.
-20% of every newly mined block goes to an wallet address and then those coins are 100% paid out in grants to help build open-source technology and develop the PKT Network.
-Network Stewards funds must be deployed within 90 days or else they are  burned.
-This address was initially set to multi-signature group, but it can be changed by a PoS based vote process.
+20% of every newly mined block goes to a wallet address and then those coins are 100% paid out in grants to help build open-source technology and develop the PKT Network.
+Network Steward funds must be deployed within 90 days or else they are  burned.
+This address was initially set to a multi-signature group, but it can be changed by a PoS based vote process.

 + **Who is the Network Steward currently?**
 >A group of 5 volunteers including the original author of the code.
 More information can be found [here]: (https://pkt.cash/network-steward)

 + **How is the (current) Nerwork Steward using the funds?**
 > The Network Steward follows a [project evaluation process.](https://github.com/pkt-cash/ns-projects/)
 No funds have ever been deployed except to fund projects which were proposed by members of the public in an open competitive process.
 The Network Steward operates with full transparency.
-Every transaction made by the Network Steward can be seen in the block explorer and is refered in the Network Steward's github repository explaining the project which that transaction helped to fund.
+Every transaction made by the Network Steward can be seen in the block explorer and is refered to in the Network Steward's github repository explaining the project which that transaction helped to fund.

 + **Has the Network Steward burned any funds?**
 >You can check out the stats on burned coins in the block explorer [Network Steward page](https://explorer.pkt.cash/address/pkt1q6hqsqhqdgqfd8t3xwgceulu7k9d9w5t2amath0qxyfjlvl3s3u4sjza2g2).